ielizaga/pg_auto_failover_ssl/README.md

 ## Autofailover-m (pg_auto_failover monitor)

-  1. To make things faster and easier for this runbook, as root user, we will add postgres to the sudoers.
-Then we will switch to the postgres user.
+  1. Create a key-pair for the root CA in the postgres home dir.
+Normally this would be provided by your IT organization but for testing purposes we will generate one

      ```bash
-     echo "postgres  ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/postgres
      su - postgres
-     ```

-  2. Create a key-pair for the root CA in the postgres home dir.
-Normally this would be provided by your IT organization but for testing purposes we will generate one.

-     ```bash
      openssl req -new -x509 -days 365 -nodes -out ~postgres/root.crt -keyout ~postgres/root.key -subj "/CN=root-ca"
      ```

-  3. Create the server certificate signing request (CSR) and key.
-The CN for the server key-pair should match the hostname, in this case `autofailover-m`.
-In this step we will also create the server certificates for the other two servers to save time and a postgres client certificate to be used by pg_autoctl when connecting to the monitor, but this could have been done at a later stage and it is not needed for the creation of the monitor itself.
+  2. Create the server certificate signing request (CSR) and key.
+The CN for the server key-pair has to match its hostname, in this example `autofailover-monitor` for the monitor node.
+In this step, the server key-pair for the other two servers and the postgresql client key-pair are also created for the purposes of time, but this could have been done at a later stage and it is not needed for the creation of the monitor itself

      ```bash
-     openssl req -new -nodes -out server.csr -keyout server.key -subj "/CN=autofailover-m"
+     openssl req -new -nodes -out server.csr -keyout server.key -subj "/CN=autofailover-monitor"
      openssl req -new -nodes -out autofailover1.csr -keyout autofailover1.key -subj "/CN=autofailover-1"
      openssl req -new -nodes -out autofailover2.csr -keyout autofailover2.key -subj "/CN=autofailover-2"
      openssl req -new -nodes -out postgresql.csr -keyout postgresql.key -subj "/CN=postgres"
      ```

-  4. Sign the server csrs with the CA key and remove the signing requests as they are no longer needed
+  3. Sign the server csrs with the CA

      ```bash
      openssl x509 -req -in server.csr -days 365 -CA root.crt -CAkey root.key -CAcreateserial -out server.crt
      openssl x509 -req -in autofailover1.csr -days 365 -CA root.crt -CAkey root.key -CAcreateserial -out autofailover1.crt
-     openssl x509 -req -in autofailover2.csr -days 365 -CA root.crt -CAkey root.key -CAcreateserial -out autofailover1.crt
+     openssl x509 -req -in autofailover2.csr -days 365 -CA root.crt -CAkey root.key -CAcreateserial -out autofailover2.crt
      openssl x509 -req -in postgresql.csr -days 365 -CA root.crt -CAkey root.key -CAcreateserial -out postgresql.crt

+     # optional
      rm server.csr autofailover1.csr autofailover2.csr postgresql.csr
      ```

-  5. Ensure permissions are 600 or pg_autoctl may fail to create the monitor node
+  4. Ensure permissions are 600 or pg_autoctl may fail to create the nodes

      ```bash
-     chmod og-rwx root.key root.crt server.crt server.key autofailover1.crt autofailover1.key autofailover2.crt autofailover2.key postgresql.crt postgres.key
+     chmod og-rwx root.key root.crt server.crt server.key autofailover1.crt autofailover1.key autofailover2.crt autofailover2.key postgresql.crt postgresql.key
      ```

-  6. Dir listing at this point:
+  5. Initialize the monitor with pg_autoctl

      ```bash
-     needs redo!
+     pg_autoctl create monitor --ssl-ca-file root.crt --server-cert server.crt --server-key server.key --skip-pg-hba --pgdata ~postgres/monitor --ssl-mode verify-full
      ```

-  7. Initialize the monitor.
-In this example the monitor will be placed under ~postgres/monitor.
-The server certificate, key and root CA certificate are passed to the pg_autoctl command as arguments and the auth type is set to cert.

-     ```bash
-     pg_autoctl create monitor --ssl-ca-file root.crt --server-cert server.crt --server-key server.key --auth=cert --pgdata ~postgres/monitor --ssl-mode verify-full
-     ```

-  4. Add the service to systemd to be able to start it easily
+  4. Add the service to systemd and start it

      ```bash
      pg_autoctl -q show systemd --pgdata ~postgres/monitor > pgautofailover.service